Matrix Brandy BASIC VI 1.22.15

 - Cross-platform source code

-- Red Hat Enterprise Linux (and derivatives) nightly builds for EL7-9, and Fedora 38-39 as a Yum repo, containing the package "brandy".
+- Enterprise Linux (RHEL, CentOS, Alma, Rocky etc) nightly builds for EL7-9, and Fedora 38-40 as a Yum repo, containing the package "brandy".

 - Windows 32-bit and 64-bit release builds - experimental